JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/jsopx.BlazorServerCore/Master/p1/v1/Includes/Content/Template/README/Header.md

 END JSOPX NOVA DOCX HEADER -->

-**`JSopX.BlazorServerCore.sln`**: The `JSopX.BlazorServerCore` Project (_JSopX™ Blazor Server Core Open Project EXperiences Project_) is a demonstration project showcasing how to build a web application using Angular and ASP.NET Core Web API.
-It highlights the integration of Angular for the client-side with ASP.NET Core for the server-side, providing a comprehensive example of a modern web application stack.
+**`JSopX.BlazorServerCore.sln`**: The `JSopX.BlazorServerCore` Project (_JSopX™ Blazor Server Core Open Project EXperiences Project_) is a demonstration project showcasing how to build a web application using Blazor and ASP.NET Core Web API.
+It highlights the integration of Blazor for the client-side and server-side ASP.NET Core application is exciting, providing a comprehensive example of a modern web application stack, that statistics show is beating several client-side and server-side frameworks in one or more areas (i.e., Angular, Node, Java, etc.).